-Overview: Beyond Impossible (BI) is an interview project focus on talking with creators from diverse backgrounds.
-When person of color imagine in the public sphere it become a sociopolitical act that challenges preconceived notions of what is possible.
-BI is mix mode series of interviews.
-I originally pursued this as a project of public humanities engagement around comics and identity through SciPulse.
-As the co-editor of the African-American Intellectual History Society's Black Perspective Blog series on Race and Comics I also conduct interviews.
-It is all part of the same basic idea.
-As a graduate student reading the Journal of Urban History, I was always drawn to the interviews.
-Urban History is an inherently interdisciplinary subject and utilizing interviews, oral history, and archiving techniques provide the opportunity to grow knowledge in different ways.
-For BI, I am focus on issue of race and comics as unifying framework.
+Overview: Beyond Impossible (BI) is an interview project focus on talking with black creators.
+When persons of color imagine in the public sphere it become a sociopolitical act that challenges preconceived notions of what is possible.
+BI is a mix mode series of interviews.
+I have pursued this as a project of public humanities engagement around comics and identity through SciPulse and as the co-editor of the African-American Intellectual History Society's Black Perspective blog series on comics and race.

 “Identity and Culture in Roman Africa: An Interview with Jennifer A. Rea – AAIHS,” Black Perspectives (blog), November 24, 2017, http://www.aaihs.org/identity-and-culture-in-roman-africa-an-interview-with-jennifer-a-rea/